TheDreamPort/pcap-scrubber/README.md

 * DPKT - https://dpkt.readthedocs.io/en/latest/

 # operation
-Execution of this script is meant to be as simple as possible:
+Execution of this script is meant to be as simple as possible.
+To put it simply, this utility is meant to remove packets from a source PCAP file and write the results to a new file.
+Packets are specified for removal by protocol or port.
+In the following example a PCAP file is cleaned of all BROWSER frames (UDP source/dest port of 138):

+`./pcap_scrub.py -P browser <TARGET PCAP>`

+In the next example, a target PCAP file is cleaned of all BROWSER, POP and LDAP frames:

+`./pcap_scrub.py -P browser,pop,ldap <TARGET PCAP>`

+In the next example, a target PCAP file is cleaned of any TCP or UDP packe t whose source or destination port matches the following:

-`./pcap_scrub.py -P browser,pop,ldap -p 3535,1248,9100 <TARGET PCAP>`
+`./pcap_scrub.py -p 3535,1248,9100 <TARGET PCAP>`

+You can display the options that this script supports with the following example:

+`./pcap_scrub.py -h`